Posted byon March 28, 2011

 The tax on dividends is similar to the long term capital gains tax rate.

-Here are the dividend income tax rates:
+Here are the dividend income tax rates for 2013: